wildfly-extras/creaper/README.md

 ## Install

-Creaper artifacts are available in the JBoss.org Maven repository.
-Configure it like this:
+Creaper artifacts are available in Maven Central.
+However, they are primarily released through the JBoss.org Maven repository and synchronization to Central can take some time.
+If you are eager, you can configure the JBoss.org Maven repository like this:

     <repositories>
         <repository>